sderosiaux/every-single-day-i-tldr/README.md

 # 06-05-2020

+- https://blog.laputa.io/graceful-shutdown-in-kubernetes-85f1c8d586da Graceful shutdown in Kubernetes.
+It's not as simple as it looks.
 - https://www.scala-lang.org/blog/2020/05/05/scala-3-import-suggestions.html Scala 3 will be a so good langage with many Scala 2.x flaws fixed

 # 18-03-2020